Freshwater Game Fishing Regulations

 - Game fish may be caught with only hook and line, pole, artificial pole, or rod and reel.
 Not more than 4 of these devices may be used by any fishermen at the same time, except when fishing in a boat.
 An unlimited number of lawful fishing devices may be used if all persons in the boat sixteen years and older have valid fishing licenses.

-- Cast nets for catching nongame bait fish may be in possession while fishing for game fish.
+- Cast nets and landing nets for catching nongame bait fish may be in possession while fishing for game fish.

 - No game fish may be used as bait to catch fish recreationally except for bream (excluding redbreast).
 Trout may be used as bait only on Lakes Hartwell, Russell, Thurmond, Tugaloo, Yonah, Stevens Creek Reservoir and the Savannah River.
 When using game fish as bait to catch fish recreationally they must be included in the daily creel limit.